Always Ascending: Promotion and release

 Prior to the announcement of the album, the band shared a short snippet of the title track on social media platforms on 23 October 2017.
 On 25 October, the band released the title track as the album's lead single.
 Alongside the release was the reveal of the album's title, artwork, and track listing.
 They also released dates for a world tour, starting in October 2017 and ending in May 2018.
 A music video for the title track, directed by AB/CD/CD, was released on 4 December.
 On 8 January 2018, "Feel the Love Go" was premiered on Zane Lowe's radio show on Beats 1.
 A music video was also released on the same day and made exclusive to the Apple Music service.
 The video was directed by Diane Martel, who had previously directed the band's music videos for "Do You Want To" and "Evil Eye".
 On 25 January, "Lazy Boy" was released as a single.

 The album was released on physical and digital formats on 9 February 2018 by the Domino Recording Company.
 It was made available on 12" vinyl, CD, and a limited edition cassette.
 A bundle was also made available which included a 180 gram blue and white marble-colored vinyl and other special merchandise items, limited to 1,500 copies.
 The Japanese CD edition of the album was released through Hostess Entertainment and featured the band's non-album single "Demagogue" (2016) from 30 Days, 30 Songs as a bonus track.

 Critical reception

 Always Ascending received generally positive reviews from critics.
 On review aggregator site Metacritic, the album holds an average critic score of 72/100, based on 26 reviews.
-At the online review aggregator Any Decent Music?, the album received an average critic score of 6.7/10, based on 31 reviews.
+At the online review aggregator AnyDecentMusic?, the album received an average critic score of 6.7/10, based on 31 reviews.